We’ve Got a New Mobile App

 Navigating the complexities that arise after losing a loved one is a daunting but manageable task with the right information and support.

-You can handle many aspects of the immediate financial matters, don’t hesitate to reach out for professional support if these tasks feel overwhelming during a time of grief.
+While you can handle many aspects of the immediate financial matters, don’t hesitate to reach out for professional support if these tasks feel overwhelming during a time of grief.

 A financial advisor can help you make informed decisions about the estate and financial planning.
-An attorney specializing in trust and estate administration can guide you through the legal process , and a therapist can support you through the emotional journey of loss.
+An attorney specializing in trust and estate administration can guide you through the legal process, and a therapist can support you through the emotional journey of loss.
 Together, these professionals form a supportive team to help you navigate this challenging period with clarity, confidence and peace of mind.

 To learn more about handling financial matters, visit Bank of Hawaii's Resources page.
 If you need personalized advice or help understanding the financial implications of your situation, visit a Bank of Hawaii branch near you.